MRAlirad/practice-nextjs/Note.md

 A Dynamic Route is a route with a parameter.

 we crate a folter and wrap the parameter into a [] and create a page file in it => [id]

+## Catch-all Segments

+sometimes we need varying number of parameters in a route so we wrap the parameters in a [] with three-dot at the first => [...slug]

+with this approach we should at least give the page a parameters.
+If we want to make the parameters optional, we wrap them on two [[]] => [[...slug]]